Overgaden Oven Vandet 52: 19th century

-The property was home to 10 residents in three households households at the 1801 census.
+The property was home to 10 residents in three households at the 1801 census.
 Albert Sebastian Hasler, now with title of general war commissioner, resided in the building with his wife Mette Kirstine Hasler and their son Henrich Hasler.
 Anne Engelke Lentz, a widow, resided in the building with a male servant and two maids.
 And.
 Espensen Beck, a cooper, resided in the building with his Maren Christensen and a fellow cooper.

 The property was listed as No. 178 in the new cadastre of 1806.
 It was at that time still owned by Albert Sebastian Hassler.

 Valdemar Rudolph von Raasløff, a later diplomat and politician, resided in the building in 1939.

 The property was home to 19 residents in four households at the 1840 census.
-Gustav Julius Wulff Borup (1808-1865), a businessman (grosserer), resided on the ground floor with his wife Catharine Margrethe Borup (née Køster), one male servant and one maid.
-Erik Norden Sølling (1802-1879, son of Peder Norden Pedersen Sølling), a royal bookkeeper, resided on the first floor with his wife Mathilde Henriette Frederikke Sølling (née Amnitzbøll)m their one-year-old son and two maids.
-Juliane Marie Grønlund, widow of birk judge i Hørsholm Jens Samuel Grønlund (1677-1822), resided on the second floor to the left with her four children (aged 15 to 21) and one maid.
-Ane Christine Giessing (née Brandrup), widow of Hans Samuel Giessing (1788-1826), resided on the second floor to the right with her four children (aged 18 to 27) and one maid.
+Gustav Julius Wulff Borup (1808–1865), a businessman (grosserer), resided on the ground floor with his wife Catharine Margrethe Borup (née Køster), one male servant and one maid.
+Erik Norden Sølling (1802–1879, son of Peder Norden Pedersen Sølling), a royal bookkeeper, resided on the first floor with his wife Mathilde Henriette Frederikke Sølling (née Amnitzbøll)m their one-year-old son and two maids.
+Juliane Marie Grønlund, widow of birk judge i Hørsholm Jens Samuel Grønlund (1677–1822), resided on the second floor to the left with her four children (aged 15 to 21) and one maid.
+Ane Christine Giessing (née Brandrup), widow of Hans Samuel Giessing (1788–1826), resided on the second floor to the right with her four children (aged 18 to 27) and one maid.